AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md

 <p><![CDATA[
 ]]><br></p>
 <p> <img src="assets/res-management-user-s-schedule--1--350x129.png" alt="Res_management_user_s_schedule__1_.png" style="width: 350;height: 129;" data-mc-conditions="QuicksilverOrClassic.Classic"> </p>
+<p>(NOTE: The determines how to calculate resource availability at the system level.For more information about defining the Resource Management preferences for the system, see Configure Resource Management preferences.)<![CDATA[
+]]></p>
-<p> Based on how this setting is configured, the availability of the users in the Resource Planner (hours as well as FTE availability) is calculated by using the following methods: </p>
+<p>Based on how this setting is configured, the availability of the users in the Resource Planner (hours as well as FTE availability) is calculated by using the following methods: </p>
 <ul>
 <li><strong>The Default Schedule</strong>: The Default Schedule of the system and the user FTE are used to determine the Available Hours and FTE value for the user in the Resource Planner.
 The Schedule of the user is ignored.
 In this case:
 <ul>
-<li> The <strong>Available Hours</strong> in the<strong>Resource Planner</strong> are calculated using the following formula:<br><code>User Available Hours = Default Schedule Hours * User FTE value</code><br>For example, if the Default Schedule has 40 hours a week available for work, and the user FTE is 0.5, the user is available to work for 20 hours a week in the Resource Planner.<br>For more information about schedules, including the Default Schedule, see <a href="../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md" class="MCXref xref">Create a schedule</a></li>
+<li> The <strong>Available Hours</strong> in the<strong>Resource Planner</strong> are calculated using the following formula:<br><code>User Available Hours = Default Schedule Hours * User FTE value</code> <span style="color: #dc143c;">( NOTE: this is the correct value.
+If this shows as a division in other articles, that is wrong.
+It's a multiplication between these 2 values).</span><br>For example, if the Default Schedule has 40 hours a week available for work, and the user FTE is 0.5, the user is available to work for 20 hours a week in the Resource Planner.<br>For more information about schedules, including the Default Schedule, see <a href="../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md" class="MCXref xref">Create a schedule</a></li>
 <li style="font-weight: normal;"> The <strong>Available FTE</strong> for the user in the<strong>Resource Planner</strong> is the same as the user FTE specified in the user settings. <br>For example, if the user FTE is 0.5 in the user settings, the available FTE of the user is 0.5 in the Resource Planner.
 For more information about the value of the user FTE as it displays in the user settings, see <a href="../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md" class="MCXref xref">Edit a user's profile</a>.<br></li>
 </ul></li>
 <li><strong>The User's Schedule</strong>: The Schedule of the user is used to determine the availability of the user in the Resource Planner.
 The value of the user FTE is ignored.
 In this case: